Panche people: Description

 The Panche were a strong group of warriors who fought numerous battles with the neighbouring Muisca.
 They walked partially naked and were ornamented with earrings, feathers and golden pieces.

 The Panche hunted and fought wars with their enemies using sticks and clubs and poisoned arrows.
 They used poison of spiders and snakes for their arrows.

 Petroglyphs of the Panche were discovered in Tibacuy, Viotá, El Colegio, Cachipay, Albán, Sasaima.
 Rock paintings have been found in Tibacuy.

 Like other indigenous peoples of the Americas, such as the Guane, the Panche performed cranial deformation.

 According to Pedro Simón, the Panche performed cannibalism on parts of their conquered enemies.
 Some sources state they ate everything except for the heads, which they hung in their bohíos.
 However, later research by various researchers has found no evidence for cannibalism and attribute the cannibalistic ideas to the Spanish conquistadores.

-In terms of their burial practices the Panches differed from their neighbours that the dead were not oriented in a fixed position, like the Muisca with their heads to the east and the Muzo with their heads to the west.
+In terms of their burial practices, the Panches differed from their neighbours that the dead were not oriented in a fixed position, like the Muisca with their heads to the east and the Muzo with their heads to the west.

+Language

+The Panche language is extinct, and is unclassified due to lack of attestation.